segyges/The-Great-Project/01-can-language-models-think.md

 > The Analytical Engine has no pretensions whatever to *originate* anything.
 It can do *whatever we know how to order it to perform*.
 It can follow analysis; but it has no power of anticipating any analytical relations or truths.
 >
-> -- Ada Lovelace, "Notes on the Analytical Engine", (1843)
+> -- Ada Lovelace, "Notes on the Analytical Engine" (1843)

 > I propose to consider the question, "Can machines think?"
 This should begin with definitions of the meaning of the terms "machine" and "think."
 The definitions might be framed so as to reflect so far as possible the normal use of the words, but this attitude is dangerous, [...]
 >